Hodge-Gromov-Witten theory: Introduction

-In this paper, we work on smooth hypersurfaces in weighted projective spaces, under a mild condition.
-Precisely, we relax the existence of a Fermat hypersurface to the existence of a chain hypersurface, that is defined by a chain polynomial of the form $x_1^{a_1}x_2+\dotsb+x_{N-1}^{a_{N-1}}x_N+x_N^{a_N}$, or to the existence of a loop hypersurface, that is defined by a loop polynomial of the form $x_1^{a_1}x_2+\dotsb+x_{N-1}^{a_{N-1}}x_N+x_N^{a_N}x_1$.
-This is more general than the Gorenstein condition and non-convex cases appear.
-In genus zero, we are even more general as we can relax the condition on weights and degree to the existence of an hypersurface defined by an invertible polynomial, see the beginning of Section \ref{secinv}.
-We then prove two results for these hypersurfaces: \begin{itemize} \item a genus-zero Quantum Lefchetz Principle, Corollaries \ref{0HGWchain}, \ref{0HGWloop}, and Theorem \ref{HGWinv}, \item a Hodge Quantum Lefchetz Principle in arbitrary genus, Theorems \ref{HGWchain} and \ref{HGWloop}. \end{itemize} In the first, we express genus-zero Gromov--Witten theory of the hypersurface in terms of genus-zero Gromov--Witten theory of the weighted projective space.
-In the second, we do the same in arbitrary genus, once we cap virtual cycles with the Hodge class, that is the top Chern class of the Hodge bundle, see Definition \ref{Hodge vir}.
-As a consequence, this paper gives the first computation of genus-zero Gromov--Witten theory of hypersurfaces in a range of cases where the convexity property fails, see for instance Remark \ref{chi6} for a discussion on Calabi--Yau $3$-folds with Euler characteristic equal to $\pm 6$.
-It also gives the first comprehensive computation of Hodge integrals, that are Gromov--Witten invariants involving the Hodge class, in arbitrary genus for chain or loop hypersurfaces.
+In this paper, we work on smooth (as DM stacks) hypersurfaces in weighted projective spaces, under a mild condition.
+Precisely, we relax the existence of a Fermat hypersurface to the existence of a chain hypersurface, which is defined by a chain polynomial of the form $x_1^{a_1}x_2+\dotsb+x_{N-1}^{a_{N-1}}x_N+x_N^{a_N}$, or to the existence of a loop hypersurface, which is defined by a loop polynomial of the form $x_1^{a_1}x_2+\dotsb+x_{N-1}^{a_{N-1}}x_N+x_N^{a_N}x_1$.
+This is more general than the Gorenstein condition, and non-convex cases appear.
+In genus zero, the condition is even more general as we can relax the condition on weights and degree to the existence of a hypersurface defined by an invertible polynomial; see the beginning of Section~\ref{secinv}.
+We then prove two results for these hypersurfaces: \begin{itemize} \item a genus zero quantum Lefchetz principle; see Corollaries~\ref{0HGWchain} and~\ref{0HGWloop} and Theorem~\ref{HGWinv}; \item a Hodge quantum Lefchetz principle in arbitrary genus; see Theorems~\ref{HGWchain} and~\ref{HGWloop}. \end{itemize} In the first, we express the genus zero Gromov--Witten theory of the hypersurface in terms of the genus zero Gromov--Witten theory of the weighted projective space.
+In the second, we do the same in arbitrary genus, once we cap virtual cycles with the Hodge class, that is, the top Chern class of the Hodge bundle; see Definition~\ref{Hodge vir}.
+As a consequence, this paper gives the first computation of the genus zero Gromov--Witten theory of hypersurfaces in a range of cases where the convexity property fails; see for instance Remark~\ref{chi6} for a discussion on Calabi--Yau $3$-folds with Euler characteristic equal to $\pm 6$.
+It also gives the first comprehensive computation of Hodge integrals, which are Gromov--Witten invariants involving the Hodge class, in arbitrary genus for chain or loop hypersurfaces.